A board retreat is a significant investment of time and money. The question is;

 - The group jumping from one issue to another without resolving anything.

 - Brainstormed lists of ideas that aren’t priority ranked or vetted.
 (Are all 45 of these ideas really equal?)

-- Action plans that don’t capture all of the essential ingredients (who will do what by when.)
+- Action plans that don’t capture the essential ingredients (who will do what by when.)

 3. The right pre-work…

 Call us to today to discuss how we can help make your next board retreat the best ever.
 The initial consultation is always free.